Berlin Ostbahnhof: Recent years

 The name Hauptbahnhof remained long after the division of Berlin ended, until 1998, when the station was re-renamed Berlin Ostbahnhof, restoring the 1950-1987 name.
 One year later, work began to demolish the station and rebuild it once again, which was completed in 2002.
 Little remains of the 1980s structure except for an administrative block, some façade elements, and parts of the platform structure.

 Characteristics

-The station has 11 tracks and 9 platforms.
-5 platforms are used for main line and 4 for S-Bahn.
+The station has 11 tracks and 5 platforms.
+5 tracks are used for main line and 4 for S-Bahn.
 2 tracks are through tracks.

 Train services

 The station is served by the following service(s):